Having issues with your contract of employment?

 An alternative to payment in lieu of notice is to place an employee on 'gardening leave'.
 This term describes the situation when the employee remains employed and continues to draw a salary during their notice period, but is not required to attend or perform work.

-- restrain an employee from engaging in work for a competitor of a former employer in a particular geographic area and for a specific length of time
+- working for a competitor in a particular geographic area and for a specific length of time

-If a court finds that a restraint goes beyond what is reasonable to protect the legitimate business interests of an employer, then the restraint of trade clause will not be enforced.
+If a court finds that a restraint goes beyond what is reasonable to protect the legitimate business interests of an employer, then the restraint of trade clause may not be enforced.

 Whether a restraint of trade clause is enforceable depends on a number of factors.
 The courts will consider: